-Hypoxia-amplifying polymer nanoprodrugs by in-situ thrombogenesis for sonodynamic-chemotherapy of breast cancer and bone metastasis
+Hypoxia-amplifying polymer nanoprodrugs for sonodynamic chemotherapy for breast cancer and bone metastasis via in situ thrombogenesis

 Abstract

-Reactive oxygen species (ROS)-producing treatment methods such as sonodynamic therapy (SDT) usually exhibit limited efficacy for solid tumors because of the hypoxic tumor microenvironment.
-To address this challenge, we report a hypoxia-amplifying polymer nanoprodrug (DPTT) for breast cancer and bone metastasis therapy via in-situ thrombogenesis to improve chemotherapy effect.
-Such nanoprodrugs (DPTT) are fabricated via co-loading a sonodynamic semiconducting polymer (SP) and a hypoxia-activated prodrug tirapazamine (TPZ) into a ROS-responsive nanomicelle with surface embellishing of thrombin.
-After enrichment at the tumor sites, DPTT can produce ROS under the ultrasound exposure by sonodynamic effect of SP for SDT, triggering ROS-responsive structural disintegration and subsequent controlled release of both thrombin and TPZ.
-The liberated thrombin induces fibrin formation and in-situ thrombogenesis in tumor tissues, disrupting vascular functions and oxygen supply to further intensify tumor hypoxia.
-As a consequence, TPZ prodrugs are activated in aggravated hypoxic regions to enable enhanced chemotherapeutic effect.
-Remarkably, this therapeutic approach is demonstrated to achieve near-complete eradication of subcutaneous 4T1 breast tumors and also substantial inhibition of bone metastasis progression in murine models.
+Reactive oxygen species (ROS)-producing treatment methods, such as sonodynamic therapy (SDT), usually exhibit limited efficacy for solid tumors because of the hypoxic tumor microenvironment.
+To address this challenge, we report a hypoxia-amplifying polymer nanoprodrug (DPTT) for breast cancer and bone metastasis therapy via in situ thrombogenesis to improve chemotherapy effects.
+The nanoprodrug (DPTT) was fabricated via co-loading a sonodynamic semiconducting polymer (SP) and a hypoxia-activated prodrug, tirapazamine (TPZ), into an ROS-responsive nanomicelle decorated with thrombin on the nanoparticle surface.
+After enrichment at tumor sites, DPTT can produce ROS under ultrasound exposure by the sonodynamic effect of SP for SDT, triggering ROS-responsive structural disintegration and subsequent controlled release of thrombin and TPZ.
+The liberated thrombin induces fibrin formation and in situ thrombogenesis in tumor tissues, disrupting vascular functions and oxygen supply to further intensify tumor hypoxia.
+As a consequence, TPZ prodrugs are activated in aggravated hypoxic regions to enable enhanced chemotherapeutic effects.
+Remarkably, this therapeutic approach is demonstrated to achieve near-complete eradication of subcutaneous 4T1 breast tumors and substantial inhibition of bone metastasis progression in murine models.
 Our work presents a novel vascular disruption strategy for hypoxia potentiation, offering a promising therapeutic paradigm for treating hypoxic solid and metastatic tumors.

 Supplementary files